saikiran40cs/seleniumwebdriverbasics/webdriver-locators.md

 driver.findElement(By.className("form"));
 driver.findElement(By.cssSelector(".form input"));
 driver.findElement(By.xpath("//input[@name='password']"));
 ```

 Follow the below sequence while choosing the method of choosing element.
 Choose the one that appears higher in the sequence.
-Choose xpath only if there is a lot of decision making to be done for complex user interface.
+Choose name only if there is a lot of decision making to be done for complex user interface.

 1. id
-2. name
+2. xpath
 3. class
 4. linkText \(if link\)
 5. cssSelector
-6. xpath
+6. name

 Create a new package called code and add a class named SampleScript in it.
 Copy the below code into editor.
 Run the script and verify it works.